TannerBarcelos/spendaro-api/README.md

 - Reporting and analytics

 >[!NOTE]
-> Our API adheres to the OpenAPI Specification, automatically generating documentation that is rendered using Scalar for an interactive, user-friendly experience.​​​​​​​​​​​​​​​​
+> The API adheres to the OpenAPI Specification, automatically generating documentation that is rendered using Scalar for an interactive, user-friendly experience.​​​​​​​​​​​​​​​​
+> Go to `http://localhost:8010/docs` and you will be able to understand all the APIs
+> and how to consume them.

 ## Getting Started